Understanding the Term “Charitable Trusts”

 - Income derived from the charitable institution that has no scope of investment in accordance to certain specifications.

-- Next in line is the income that can be construed to be in the form of any gains from the business which is incidental to fulfilling the objectives as laid down under the trust along with the books of accounts which are being maintained under the realm of such business.
+- Next in line is the income that can be construed to be in the form of any gains from the business which is incidental to fulfilling the objectives as laid down under the trust along with the books of accounts that are being maintained under the realm of such business.

 Given below encapsulates under the garb of “specified person”:

 - in the first case, it is pertaining to the person that has founded the trust.

 - Secondly, it relates to the person by whom the contribution has been made on a substantial basis.

 - Any member of a HUF is also included as a specific person.

 - Next in line refers to the trustee, regardless of what the designation is.